Assassin's Creed III: Liberation: Plot

-In the modern day, Abstergo Entertainment, a subsidiary of Abstergo Industries that produces multimedia goods, releases their first major product, Liberation - a video game about the life of the Assassin Aveline de Grandpré.
-The hacker group Erudito contacts the player during their playthrough, and reveals that a heavy amount of censoring was done in regard to the Assassin-Templar war, offering to help them learn the truth.
+In the modern day, Abstergo Entertainment, a subsidiary of Abstergo Industries that produces multimedia goods, has released their first major product, Liberation—a video game about the life of the Assassin Aveline de Grandpré.
+The hacker group Erudito contacts the player during their playthrough and reveals that a heavy amount of censoring was done in regard to the Assassin-Templar war, offering to help them learn the truth.

 The player begins experiencing the life of Aveline in 1765, as she operates within New Orleans from her family mansion, which she lives in alongside her father, Philippe Olivier de Grandpré, and stepmother, Madeleine de L'Isle.
-As the city undergoes a transition of control from France to Spain at the end of the French and Indian War, Aveline discovers a plot to control Louisiana, orchestrated by the Templar Rafael Joaquín de Ferrer.
-To counter this, she assassinates two men assisting in his goals—French governor Jean-Jacques Blaise d'Abbadie and a former Assassin named Baptiste, who was impersonating his late Mentor François Mackandal.
+As the city undergoes a transition of control from France to Spain at the end of the French and Indian War, Aveline uncovers a plot to control Louisiana, orchestrated by the Templar Rafael Joaquín de Ferrer.
+To counter this, she assassinates two men assisting de Ferrer: French governor Jean-Jacques Blaise d'Abbadie, and Baptiste, a former Assassin impersonating his late Mentor François Mackandal.

 In 1768, Aveline's mentor Agaté orders her to assassinate Antonio de Ulloa, Louisiana's new Spanish governor and a Templar, who has been imposing strict trading restrictions, setting up a covert slave-trading operation, and allowing French officials to continue operating in the city.
 As Ulloa attempts to flee New Orleans amidst a rebellion against his regime, Aveline attacks him, but spares his life upon learning the slaves sent out of the city were assigned to a Templar excavation site in Chichén Itzá.
 Against Agaté's orders, Aveline heads to Chichén Itzá in disguise, where she encounters her mother Jeanne, who mysteriously disappeared during Aveline's youth.
-She also finds de Ferrer, and learns that he has been ordered by his superior, known only as the "Company Man", to use the slaves to find an ancient temple built by the First Civilization.
-Aveline enters the temple, retrieving one half of an artifact called the Prophecy Disk, and kills de Ferrer.
-Jeanne, fearing that Agaté sent Aveline to kill her for stealing an artifact from the Assassins - a locket she gifted to Aveline - warns her daughter not to give him the Disk.
+She also finds de Ferrer and learns that he has been ordered by his superior, the "Company Man", to use the slaves to excavate the ruins in search of a First Civilization temple.
+Aveline enters the temple before de Ferrer, kills him, and retrieves one piece of an artifact called the Prophecy Disk.
+Jeanne, fearing that Agaté sent Aveline to kill her for stealing an artifact from the Assassins—a locket she gifted to Aveline—warns her daughter not to give him the Disk.